Jim Bunning: Professional baseball career

 Bunning pitched for Philadelphia through 1967, when the Phillies began to rebuild.
-The Phillies traded him to the Pittsburgh Pirates before the 1968 season for four players, including Woodie Fryman.
+The Phillies traded him to the Pittsburgh Pirates before the 1968 season for four players, including Woodie Fryman and Don Money.
 He pitched for Pittsburgh into the 1969 season, and finished the 1969 season with the Los Angeles Dodgers.
 Bunning then returned to the Phillies in 1970 and retired in 1971.

 Bunning's 2,855 career strikeouts put him in second place on the all-time list at the time of his retirement, behind only Walter Johnson.
 His mark was later surpassed by other pitchers, and he is currently 21st all-time.
 Despite year in and year out putting up excellent numbers, Bunning rarely led the league in any pitching categories.
 He never led the league in ERA; the only year he led the league in wins (20, in 1957, with the Detroit Tigers) was the only year he ever won 20 or more games; he did, however, lead the league in strikeouts three times (with 201 in 1959 and 1960, and 253 in 1967).
 He never won a Cy Young Award; the closest he would come was in 1967, his best year, when at age 35, he came in second behind Mike McCormick.
 He finished with a middling 17–15 record, but posted a career-best ERA (2.29), and led the league in shutouts (6), games started and innings pitched (40/302.1), and strikeouts (253).
 It was the only year in his career he earned any Cy Young Award votes.
 He did, however, win the NL Player of the Month Award in June 1964, the month of his perfect game (3–0, 2.20 ERA, 42 SO).

 In 1984, Bunning was elected to the Philadelphia Baseball Wall of Fame.
 In 1996 he was elected to the Baseball Hall of Fame via the Veterans Committee.
 In 2001, his uniform number, #14, was retired by the Phillies.

 After retiring as a player, Bunning began managing in the minor leagues for the Phillies organization.
 He managed the Reading Phillies, Eugene Emeralds, Toledo Mud Hens, and Oklahoma City 89ers from 1972 through 1976.